shafwar/shafwar/README.md

 # Hi, I'm Shafi Anwar 👋🏻

 A **Software Engineer & Frontend Developer** from Indonesia, passionate about turning ideas into impactful applications.
-I take pride in being a **problem solver** with not just coding, but also designing, supervising, and shaping solutions that matter.
+A dedicated **problem solver** with not just coding, but also designing, supervising, and shaping solutions that matter.
-Strong **communication and teamwork** are my foundation to building great products and solving challenges at scale.
+Strong **communication and teamwork** are the foundation for building great products and solving challenges at scale.

 📬 Contact me:
 - LinkedIn: [Shafi Anwar](https://www.linkedin.com/in/shafianwar/)